Our Stewardship Prayer

 Throughout the Year:

-That as we deepen our commitment to the Gospel message, we come to understand that Stewardship is a way of life for those who believe in Him.
+That as we deepen our commitment to the Gospel message, we come to understand that Stewardship becomes a way of life when we do what He tells us.

 We pray …